 Good corporate citizenship is no longer a choice—it’s an expectation.
-Employees expect their employer’s values to reflect their own.
-Customers expect businesses to be good stewards of the environment and to value the safety and well-being of employees.
-Becoming a B Corp helps organizations check all those boxes.
+Employees expect their employer’s values to reflect their own, and customers expect businesses to be good stewards of the environment and to value the safety and well-being of their employees.
+Becoming certified as a B Corp helps organizations check all those boxes.

 B Corps are for-profit businesses that undergo a voluntary certification process outlined by B Lab, a nonprofit that sets standards for corporate accountability, transparency, and social and environmental performance.
-B Lab’s goal is to “redefine success in business.”
-With 1,000 plus b corp business operating in more than 30 countries, the movement has global reach and recognition.
-Ryan Honeyman, an author with expertise in maximizing corporate sustainability efforts, writes in his book, The B Corp Handbook, that certification enables businesses to become more environmentally sustainable and to build stronger communities—while simultaneously reaping financial advantages.
-We’ll take a look at a few reasons to become a B Corp in this post.
+With more than 2,000 certified B Corp businesses operating in 50 countries, B Lab’s goal is to “redefine success in business.”
+Corporate sustainability expert Ryan Honeyman writes in his book The B Corp Handbook that certification enables businesses to become more environmentally sustainable and to build stronger communities—while also reaping financial advantages.

 Reason 1: B Corps Earn Trust, Loyalty from Their Customers

-Nielsen has found that 66 percent of executives believe that businesses are more committed to corporate social responsibility today than three years ago—but just 39 percent of consumers believe the same.
+Nielsen has found that more than two-thirds of executives believe that businesses are more committed to corporate social responsibility today than just a few years ago—but just 39 percent of consumers feel the same.
 The reason?
 Many consumers think business leaders care more about getting good PR than actually being good corporate citizens.

 Undergoing voluntary B Corp certification enables businesses to “walk the walk.”
 And that goes a long way in earning trust and brand loyalty from customers.
-More than 50 percent of millennials describe themselves as “extremely loyal” or “very loyal” to their favorite brands.
+Just more than half of millennials describe themselves as “extremely loyal” or “quite loyal” to their favorite brands.
 Also, about half of millennials seek out socially conscious brands and rank “authenticity” as a deciding factor in brand loyalty.
 So B Corp status can help businesses win both trust and loyalty.

 Reason 2: Impact Investors Are Looking for Worthy Causes

-By early 2017, worldwide impact investments totaled at least $114 billion, according to the Global Impact Investing Network 2017 Annual Survey.
+By early 2017, worldwide impact investments totaled at least $114 billion, according to the Global Impact Investing Network 2017 Annual Impact Investor Survey.
 Impact investments aim to achieve social and environmental impacts while simultaneously returning a profit on the investment.
-And, considering that impact investments totaled just $46 billion in 2013, B Corps could be well-positioned to generate capital from the growing number of investors who share their goals to effect environmental and social change.
+And, considering that impact investments totaled just $46 billion in 2014, B Corps could be well-positioned to generate capital from the growing number of investors who share their goals to impact environmental and social change.

 Reason 3: Customers Are Willing to Pay a Premium for B Corp Businesses